 Free text field that may contain helpful information.

 Sorted address list.
-Free addresses are highlighted in green.
+Free addresses are highlighted in green, free DHCP addresses are highlighted in cyan.
 In the input field you can specify a date if you want to check which devices have been added at or after a particular date.
 Such devices will then be highlighted by an orange bar in their address field.